Choosing the right marketing tech stack

 1. Set your objectives

 Before we help you build your MarTech stack, we need to understand and assess what you hope to achieve by using these tools and how you expect them to contribute towards your overall marketing strategy.
-Based on your specific marketing objectives, we will analyse several factors, including who you need to reach, the size of your audience and geographic locations of your target, in order to guide our recommendations.
+Based on your specific marketing objectives, we will analyze several factors, including who you need to reach, the size of your audience and geographic locations of your target, in order to guide our recommendations.

 2. Audit your existing Marketing Tech stack